 The Berlin Police Department is a state and internationally accredited law enforcement agency.
 The agency has been accredited by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) since March 1996.
-It is one of 37 municipal police department to be so recognized.
+We are one of 19 Connecticut Law Enforcement Agencies to be awarded.
 The Police Officer Standards and Training Council (P.O.S.T.) also awarded State Accreditation to the Berlin Police Department in November of 2004.